oliverEddy/Chat-bot/Submission/planning/problem.md

 Input: No
 Output: How Exciting!
 You are at the beginning of your journey and there are so many options!
 Does an R16 rating concern you?
 Input: No
-Output: No? fantastic!
-I recommend the masterpiece Attack on Titan, main character Eren Yeager has lived inside the walls his entire life, one fateful day everything changed.
+Output: Fantastic!
+I recommend Attack on Titan, main character Eren Yeager has lived inside the walls his entire life, one fateful day everything changed.

 Path to One Piece
 Start: Welcome to the Chatbot.
 What is your name?